baleada/docs/src/prose/logic/classes/Storeable.md

 ## Construct a `Storeable` instance
 :::

-To construct a `Storeable` instance (Object), use the `Storeable` constructor, which takes two parameters:
+To construct a `Storeable` instance (Object), use the `Storeable` constructor, which accepts two parameters:

 ::: ariaLabel="Storeable constructor parameters" classes="wide-4"
 | Parameter | Type | Required | Description |